-DES/DDD shall make every effort to ensure that all information prepared for distribution to members is written at a 4th grade level.
+DES/DDD shall make every effort to ensure that all information prepared for distribution to members is written using an easily understood language and format and as further described in the AHCCCS Member Information Policy.
 Regardless of the format chosen by DES/DDD, the member information must be printed in a type, style and size, which can easily be read by members with varying degrees of visual impairment.
 [42 CFR 438.10(b)(1) and (b)(3)] DES/DDD must notify its members that alternative formats are available and how to access them.
 [42 CFR 438.10(d)]